 Experimental Context The experiment was conducted between July and September 2009 in Busia and Teso South districts, in communities surrounding the commercial trading center of Busia.
 Busia is well-served by the formal banking sector, hosting over six banks at the time of field activities.
 The financial partner for this study is Family Bank of Kenya.
-At the time of field activities the bank had over 600,000 customers, 50 branches throughout the country, Ksh 13 billion (or \$167 million at an exchange rate of Ksh 80 per \$1) in assets, and actively targeted low- and middle-income individuals as clients.
-All study participants were offered a new low-cost bank account called the Mwananchi Account (mwananchi means "citizen" in Swahili).
-At the time of the experiment, traditional Kenyan bank accounts featured large minimum balances (e.g. Ksh 1,000 or \$12.50) and often charged regular monthly maintenance fees.
+In 2009 the bank had over 600,000 customers, 50 branches, Ksh 13 billion (or \$167 million at an exchange rate of Ksh 80 per \$1) in assets, and actively targeted low- and middle-income individuals as clients.
+All study participants were offered a new, low-cost bank account called the Mwananchi ("citizen" in Swahili) Account.
+At the time of the experiment, traditional Kenyan bank accounts featured large minimum balances (e.g. Ksh 1,000 or \$12.50) and often charged monthly maintenance fees.
 In contrast, the Mwananchi Account had a minimum operating balance of just Ksh 100 (\$1.25) and had no fees apart from a withdrawal fee of Ksh 62 (\$0.78) over-the-counter and Ksh 30 (\$0.38) with an ATM card.
-Like most other current accounts on the market, the Mwananchi Account did not pay any interest.
-The fee for an ATM card was Ksh 300 (\$3.75), which was prohibitively costly for most households in my sample - less than 10 percent of account-holders chose to pay this fee on their own.
+Like most other current accounts, the Mwananchi Account did not pay any interest.
+The fee for an ATM card was Ksh 300 (\$3.75), which was costly for households in my sample - less than 10 percent of account-holders chose to pay this fee on their own.